-How many shares you buy is based on your money management plan and should depend on the amount of money you are willing to lose on a trade not on how much you want to make.
+How many shares you buy should be based on your money management plan and will depend on the amount of money you are willing to lose on a trade not on how much you want to make.

 Chart courtesy of StockCharts.com